I. PRODUCT IDENTIFICATION

 VIII.
 SPECIAL PROTECTION INFORMATION

 Ventilation: Use local exhaust ventilation to control any air contaminants to within recommended limits during the use of this product.
 General exhaust is recommended.

 Eye Protection: Safety glasses

 Other Protective Clothing or Equipment: Protective gear suitable to prevent contamination.

 Precautions to Be Taken in Handling and Storage: Store in a cool, dry area.
 Store powders and/or pieces in a tightly sealed container.
 Wash thoroughly after handling.

 Work Practices: Implement engineering and work practice controls to reduce and maintain concentration of exposure at low levels.
 Use good housekeeping and sanitation practices.
-Do not use tobacco or food in work area.
+Do not use tobacco or food in the work area.
 Wash thoroughly before eating and smoking.
-Do not blow dust off clothing or skin with compressed air.
-Maintain eyewash capable of sustained flushing, safety drench shower and facilities for washing.
+Do not blow the dust off clothing or skin with compressed air.
+Maintain eyewash capable of sustained flushing, safety drench shower, and facilities for washing.